resource-reasoning/DS/ecoop/response.markdown

 information (such as as the total order on transactions) that just would not be observable by the client program.
 It is not at all clear that it is appropriate for client reasoning.
-Our concern is shared also by [26]: ``However, they do not consider verification (manual or automated) of client programs, and it is not immediately apparent if their specification formalism is amenable for use within a verification toolchain.''
+Our concern is shared also by [26]:
+> However, they do not consider verification (manual or
+> automated) of client programs, and it is not immediately apparent if

----not done between dotted lines, I've read, it's good, I need to stop now---
+> their specification formalism is amenable for use within a
+> verification toolchain.

 [35] proposed a fine-grained operational semantics on abstract exactions and developed a model-checking tool for the violation of